Earth-Friendly Pet Odor & Stain Remover

 These days, it's very rare for Gracie to ever lash out at Tipper, though she still does it once in awhile.
 When Tipper is full of confidence and doesn't cower for Gracie, things stay pretty even-keeled.
 But when Tipper acts afraid, Gracie capitalizes on the fear, and decides to go after Tipper like prey.
 We keep encouraging Tipper to stand up for herself.
 In fact, I'd love to see her womp on Gracie one time, just to let Gracie know that her sporadic aggressive behavior is not going to be tolerated.

 Tipper and Wendy get along pretty well now, even licking each other's heads once in awhile.
 They're not buddy-buddy to the degree we'd like them to be, but now they more than tolerate each other.
-That's a big change, as Gracie's lousy attitude had really rubbed off on Wendy; she was to the point of horribly terrorizing Tipper there for awhile.
+That's a big change, as Gracie's lousy attitude had really rubbed off on Wendy; she was to the point of horribly terrorizing Tipper.

 The crowning achievements were when we got the girls to all lie on our guest bed together, then, months later, when we saw them all spontaneously lying together on a pet bed in the morning sun in the sunroom off our kitchen.